greg-raven/Uncommon-Sense/_drafts/all.md

 Not everything that can be counted counts, and not everything that counts can be counted.
 Albert Einstein

-Only two things are infinite, the universe and human stupidity, and I’m not sure about the former.
-Albert Einstein (1879-1955)
+Only two things are infinite, the universe and human stupidity, and I'm not sure about the former.
+Albert Einstein

 A lie gets halfway around the world before the truth has a chance to get its pants on.
-Sir Winston Churchill (1874-1965)
+Sir Winston Churchill

 I find that the harder I work, the more luck I seem to have.
-Thomas Jefferson (1743-1826)
+Thomas Jefferson

 Each problem that I solved became a rule which served afterwards to solve other problems.
-Rene Descartes (1596-1650), “Discours de la Methode”
+Rene Descartes

-Moral indignation is jealousy with a halo.”
-- H. G. Wells (1866-1946)
+Moral indignation is jealousy with a halo.
+H. G. Wells

-Obstacles are those frightful things you see when you take your eyes off your goal.”
+Obstacles are those frightful things you see when you take your eyes off your goal.
+Henry Ford
-- Henry Ford (1863-1947)

-My advice to you is get married: if you find a good wife you’ll be happy; if not, you’ll become a philosopher.
-Socrates (470-399 B.C.)
+My advice to you is get married: if you find a good wife you'll be happy; if not, you'll become a philosopher.
+Socrates

 Egotist: a person more interested in himself than in me.
-Ambrose Bierce (1842-1914)
+Ambrose Bierce

 It has become appallingly obvious that our technology has exceeded our humanity.
-Albert Einstein (1879-1955)
+Albert Einstein

 Any man who is under 30, and is not a liberal, has no heart; and any man who is over 30, and is not a conservative, has no brains.
 Winston Churchill

 I would have made a good Pope.
-Richard M. Nixon (1913-1994)
+Richard M. Nixon

 Make everything as simple as possible, but not simpler.
-Albert Einstein (1879-1955)
+Albert Einstein

 It is dangerous to be sincere unless you are also stupid.
-George Bernard Shaw (1856-1950)
+George Bernard Shaw

-A man can’t be too careful in the choice of his enemies.
-Oscar Wilde (1854-1900)
+A man can't be too careful in the choice of his enemies.
+Oscar Wilde

 Forgive your enemies, but never forget their names.
-John F. Kennedy (1917-1963)
+John F. Kennedy

 Well-timed silence hath more eloquence than speech.
 Martin Fraquhar Tupper

-From the moment I picked your book up until I laid it down I was convulsed with laughter.
-Some day I intend reading it.
-Groucho Marx (1895-1977)

 It is better to have a permanent income than to be fascinating.
-Oscar Wilde (1854-1900)
+Oscar Wilde

 The graveyards are full of indispensable men.
-Charles de Gaulle (1890-1970)
+Charles de Gaulle

-You can pretend to be serious; you can’t pretend to be witty.
-Sacha Guitry (1885-1957)
+You can pretend to be serious; you can't pretend to be witty.
+Sacha Guitry

 Behind every great fortune there is a crime.
-Honore de Balzac (1799-1850)
+Honore de Balzac

 I am not young enough to know everything.
-Oscar Wilde (1854-1900)
+Oscar Wilde

 The object of war is not to die for your country but to make the other bastard die for his.
 George Patton